 4. Articulate a meaningful, inclusive, student-centered approach to teaching, expressed in a statement of teaching philosophy and demonstrated in a teaching portfolio.

 To register for the program, log the completion of requirements, and track your progress, you must enroll in the CTC Canvas site - see link on right-hand side for auto-enrollment.
 The CCT also offers two specialized certificates.
 One in partnership with the Chicago Language Center, focuses on second language pedagogy.
 Another, in partnership with the Writing Program, has an emphasis in writing pedagogy.

 Teaching@Chicago is an orientation to teaching at UChicago for first-time teaching assistants, interns, and instructors, and is an important first step in developing your teaching skills.
 Held the week before classes start each fall, the program provides initial guidance on your role as a graduate teacher.

 2. Reflecting on Teaching

 - Complete at least 5 hours of teaching development programming.

 - Write a 500 to 700-word reflective essay that summarizes how your approach to teaching was shaped by participating in this programming.

 As you take on roles such as teaching assistant, intern, or instructor, there are numerous opportunities on campus to step back and reflect on different aspects of your developing teaching practice.
 Just what mix of programming advances your teaching development goals will vary from person to person.
 Options to fulfill this requirement include:

-- A Fundamentals of Teaching Workshop Series (offered by the CCT)
+- A Fundamentals of Teaching Series

 - Teaching development activities offered by your department (e.g. departmental pedagogy courses or workshops)